alrangelal/udp-reseau/README.md

 This project is composed by two programs: a server and a client.
 Client acts as the interface.
 Server executes all the commands and acts acts as a log file/debugger.

-To execute the server, execute "make" and then "./server.out" To execute the server, execute "make" and then "./client.out"
+To execute the server, execute "make" and then "./server.out" To execute the client, execute "make" and then "./client.out"

 Firstly, create an account by typing "N" and then your login and password.
 These informations are now stored in the server.